opf/openproject/docs/system-admin-guide/manage-work-packages/custom-actions/README.md

 You can use custom actions to standardize your workflows, avoid errors and reduce manual work for updates.

+> [!NOTE]
-The workflows with custom actions are an Enterprise add-on and only available for [Enterprise on-premises](https://www.openproject.org/enterprise-edition/) and [Enterprise cloud](https://www.openproject.org/enterprise-edition/#hosting-options) customers.
+> The workflows with custom actions are an Enterprise add-on and only available for [Enterprise on-premises](https://www.openproject.org/enterprise-edition/) and [Enterprise cloud](https://www.openproject.org/enterprise-edition/#hosting-options) customers.

 Watch the following video to see how you can configure your custom actions: